spdx/spdx-3-model/model/Core/Vocabularies/ExternalRefType.md

 - altDownloadLocation: A reference to an alternative download location.
 - altWebPage: A reference to an alternative web page.
 - binaryArtifact: A reference to binary artifacts related to a package.
-- bower: A reference to a bower package.
+- bower: A reference to a Bower package.
+The package reference format, looks like `package#version`, is defined in the "install" section of [Bower API documentation](https://bower.io/docs/api/#install).
 - buildMeta: A reference build metadata related to a published package.
 - buildSystem: A reference build system used to create or publish the package.
 - chat: A reference to the instant messaging system used by the maintainer for a package.